Why Cisco spends $3.5m a year to maintain a dedicated disaster relief team

 Cisco’s Tactical Operations (TacOps) programme

 - Connectivity in crisis environments

 - Can deploy anywhere in the world in three days

 Communication is critical in a crisis.
 Here’s how Cisco's on-the-ground team continues to use its technology to help connect and protect people – from refugees, to victims of natural disaster.

-As Network Consulting Engineer Rakesh Bharania was coming in to land in Guiuan, Philippines after Super Typhoon Haiyan in 2013, he saw the destruction that the wind and storm surge had done to the seaside community.
+As Network Consulting Engineer Rakesh Bharania was coming in to land in Guiuan, the Philippines after Super Typhoon Haiyan in 2013, he saw the destruction that the wind and storm surge had done to the seaside community.
 “I remember feeling the weight of responsibility on our shoulders, the sense that we’d better get our job done right for all those people on the ground.”

 In a crisis, communication is everything; without it, government agencies and humanitarian organisations can’t get food, water and medical care as quickly to those in need.